caronc/apprise/README.md

     #       - write to disk always and often
     storage_mode=PersistentStoreMode.FLUSH

-    # the URL IDs are by default 8 characters in length, there is
+    # The URL IDs are by default 8 characters in length.
+You can increase and
-    # really no reason to change this.
-You can increase/decrease
+    # decrease it's value here.
+The value must be > 2.
+The default value is 8
-    # it's value here.
-Must be > 2; default is 8 if not specified
+    # if not otherwise specified
-    storage_idlen=6,
+    storage_idlen=8,
 )

 # Now that we've got our asset, we just work with our Apprise object as we